majiidd/persiantools/README.rst

 | |pypi-ver| |PyPI-license| |travic-build| |Coverage Status| |python-ver|

--  Jalali (Shamsi) date and datetime (based on python datetime’s module)
+-  Jalali (Shamsi) date and datetime (based on python datetime's module)
     -  Convert Jalali to Gregorian date/datetime and vice versa
     -  Support comparition and arithmetic operators such as +, -, ==, >=
     -  Support timezone